 - 1. Load the file ConcatenatedPhonemes.wav and do not listen to the file. - 2.
 Process it with the framework. - 3.
-Plot the frequency tracks of the formant frequencies. - 4.
+Plot the change of the formant frequencies over time. - 4.
 The file consists of the phonemes: i, ε and u.
 Determine the order in which they are given in the file. - 5.
 Process the file female_english.wav.
-Plot the frequency tracks of the LPC, the track of the fundamental frequency and the HNR.
-Save the results using the function savefigs.m. - 6.
+Plot the change of the formant frequencies, the fundamental frequency and the HNR over time into separate graphs.
+Save the produced graphs in .fig files. - 6.
 Process the file male_english.wav.
-Plot the frequency tracks of the LPC, the track of the fundamental frequency and the HNR.
-Save the results using the function savefigs.m.
+Plot the change of the formant frequencies, the fundamental frequency and the HNR over time into separate graphs.
+Save the produced graphs in .fig files.